ks-suraj/QN-AI-Voice-Receptionist-System/Assignment Response/5-API_Pseudo_Code.md

 **Deliverable 5 : Pseudo code(Only logic)**

-As far as i have the domain expertised and the research i did for our current project, the pseudo logic that i would be covering would contain :
+As far as i have the domain expertise and the research i did for our current project, the pseudo logic that i would be covering would contain :
 - Core processing loop (real-time call handling)
 - Critical decision logic (how actions are chosen)
 - Error handling and fallbacks